8fold/commonmark-fluent-markdown/README.md

 The primary capabilities afforded by the fluent API are:

 - adding or modifying a CommonMark-compliant configuration and
-- adding or resetting extensions (if not using the fluen API extension methods).
+- adding or resetting extensions (if not using the fluent API extension methods).

 Note: When add an extension, Fluent Markdown uses the full class name of the extension, not an instance of the extension.
 This is part of the waiting for the